maxg1995/ee_final_project/README.md

 `poetry install`

-2. Go to folder of notebook you want to run.
+2. Go to folder of the notebook you want to run.
 3. `poetry run jupyter-notebook`

-## About us